369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/naive-bayes/README.md

 For this example we will use the 20newsgroups dataset as it's aready built into sklearn.

+  * To read more on it [click here](http://qwone.com/~jason/20Newsgroups/)
+  * To view an example article from the dataset [click here](https://github.com/369geofreeman/machine-learning-algorithms-and-data-structures/blob/main/Machine-Learning-Algorithms/naive-bayes/img/60818)

 there are 20,000 posts split into 20 categories, a traning set containing 11,314 posts and finally a test set contaning 7,532 posts.

 the dictonary contains 130,107 words and each document is a vector xᵢ ∈ ℝ¹³⁰¹⁰⁷